kxdc/smp/README.md

 This is a little tool for checking email before sending.
 Make some modifiy assumptions about the outgoing email:

+ - Thoroughly think is the email about to send necessary at all.

  - Help the reader out to find your main point.

  - Lay out a solution without devoting too many words.

+ - Delete certain type of words.